 The Backups tab allows you to view all snapshots.

 From the Additional drives tab, you can add an external hard drive (i.e., block storage) and manage existing devices.

 For more information, please check out our Adding a Hard Disk to a Public Cloud Instance article.

 In the SSH keys tab, you can add or delete SSH keys to be used when deploying a public cloud instance.

 When you first create a public cloud project, there will be a quota for how many instances and compute resources you will be allowed to utilize.

 From the Storage tab, you can add containers (i.e., object storage) and manage existing ones.

 On the OpenStack tab, you can add and manage authorized users to access Horizon (the OpenStack dashboard).

 Having read through this article, you should have a basic understanding of the various tabs for a private cloud project.
-For further reading, please check out the Public Cloud Services section of the OVH US Support website.
+For further reading, please check out the Public Cloud Services section of the OVHcloud Support website.